BSN to DNP Frequently Asked Questions (FAQs)

 Application Decisions: May 1

 Applicant interviews take place in late March or early April.
-Applicants will be contacted by the Director of Student Services if selected for interview.

 Do I need to submit my Health Requirement Information by the application deadline?